ishanpranav/csci-480-parallel-computing/README.md

-# Computer Systems Organization
+# Parallel Computing
-This is a collection of miscellaneous problem sets from the NYU CSCI 201 Computer Systems Organization course.
+This is a collection of miscellaneous problem sets from the NYU CSCI 480 Special Topics: Parallel Computing course.
 ## API Documentation
 Project specifications are available in their respective subdirectories.
 ## License